Ferhat Öztorun

 Ferhat Öztorun (born 8 May 1987) is a Turkish professional football coach and a former player who played as a defender.
-He is an assistant coach with Pendikspor.
+He was an assistant coach with Pendikspor.

 Club career

 After playing several years for Galatasaray's youth teams, Öztorun was promoted to first team squad for the 2005–06 season.
 After Orhan Ak and Ergün Penbe, who were the squad's experienced left backs, experienced injuries, Öztorun made his debut in a league match between Konyaspor and Galatasaray in Konya on 22 January 2006.
 Following his debut, he filled a squad-rotation role at the club.

 Öztorun was transferred to Vestel Manisaspor on 3 September 2007.